-Alternative 2 does not completely avoid any significant project-level or cumulative impacts identified for the project; however, it would result in lower noise levels and fewer pollutant emissions at LAX.
-Therefore, Alternative 2 is considered the environmentally superior alternative-though it should be noted that the benefit is limited, because Alternative 2's lower noise and emissions levels at LAX, when compared to those of the project, equate to higher noise and emissions levels at VNY than in the project.
+Alternative 2 does not completely avoid any significant project-level or cumulative impacts identified for the project; however, it would result in lower noise levels and fewer pollutant emissions at LAX than under the proposed project.
+Therefore, Alternative 2 is considered the next environmentally superior alternative after the No Project Alternative-though it should be noted that the benefit is limited, because

+Alternative 2's lower noise and emissions levels at LAX, when compared to those of the project, equate to higher noise and emissions levels at VNY than in the project.